 These classic CBD treats are great for any dog (aggressive or not)!
 Use them as a reward for good behavior or supplement their everyday diet.
 With three great flavors to choose from, we recommend our Calming Relief Dog Treats in Yummy Green Apple & Peanut Butter Flavor for pooches struggling with aggression.

 Like their crunchy counterparts, these treats are pre-dosed and easy to travel with.
-Soft chew dog treats are especially great for pups who have dental issues or sensitive tummies.
+Soft chew dog are especially great for pups who have dental issues or sensitive tummies.
 They’re also easy for all pups to chew and digest.

 CBD Oil Tincture

 CBD oil tincture is great because you can use it in a handful of ways!
 You can add it to your dog’s bowl during mealtime or to a treat.
 If you’re comfortable, you can also apply it directly to their mouth to help them experience almost-instant effects.
 Not only that, but its convenient dropper tool makes dosing easy every time.

 Is your pup a big fan of cuddling and pets?
 Try giving them a soothing massage with CBD Shampoo for Dogs.
 We recommend using it once a month to help keep your pup’s coat well-hydrated and shiny!

 If you think your furry friend could benefit from taking a chill pill, then CBD capsules may be for you.
 These capsules are pre-dosed, easy to travel with, and are easy to hide in food and treats.
 This makes them great for dogs of all shapes and sizes!